M0rdhau/Web_App_Sec/HW_1_Ancient_Crypto/description.md

 ![](Ancient_Crypto.png)

 It looks pretty simple, but figuring out that control chars are everywhere took a test run of the code, and looking at the UTF table (a lot).

+## Concerns

+Some utf characters don't like to be copied correctly, hence the **copy** functionality in the application.
+Alas, it didn't work as intended - to make it work, only option that had a chance was to run an ssh server in the machine, and make the user ssh into the machine... too much headache.

+This, however, can be implemented in a much better way as a web application using js.